elm-training/elm-training/README.md

 - I moved Functional Programming back one.
 It's challenging, and people want that sense of "I can do this!".
 Further back/

 - Notice the new "Scaling the Elm Architecture" section: http://guide.elm-lang.org/reuse/.
 He's advocating the same approach as us (focus on reusing functions before modules.
-He introduces it before explaining modules at all, should we?)
+He introduces it before explaining modules at all, should we?).
+What do we think of his examples compared to mine?
+Mine seem a little more thorough.

+- Effects, Elm Architecture, Outside World duplicate information in the guide.
+Can you point out where and how it improves on it?

 TODO